 We do this in 5 main ways:

-- We give our presence, by coming together online and in compassionate, holy spaces of shared ministry in our community, in our homes, and at the church building.
-Currently, due to the COVID-19 pandemic, we have suspended in-person, indoor Sunday 11a.m. worship services in our sanctuary.
-We continue to gather for worship, discipleship, and committee meetings online, through Zoom, our Facebook page, our pastor’s YouTube channel, this website, and by phone and the USPS mail service.
+- We give our presence, by coming together in compassionate, holy spaces of shared ministry in our community, in our homes, and at the church building.
+We have resumed indoor Sunday 11a.m. worship services in our sanctuary.
 We also, weather permitting, will often worship outdoors on the church property/lawn.
 The Church is, after all, not simply a building but really a people!
 We are the church everywhere we go.

 - We give our service.
 We believe the Lord requires us to “walk humbly, love mercy and do justice.”
 In the words of that 1927 African-American spiritual, we celebrate that God’s “got the whole world in His hands.”
-We believe to “follow Jesus” means those loving hands are our hands, too.
-We reach ouhttps://www.facebook.com/calhanunitedmethodistchurch/live/
+We believe to “follow Jesus” means those loving hands are our hands, too. https://www.facebook.com/calhanunitedmethodistchurch/live/

 - We give our Witness by word and deed to sharing the “Good News” of the incarnation of God in Jesus of Nazareth.
 We believe Jesus is the Christ, and as such was the revelation of God in the flesh (The Gospel of John 14:9).
 We see God at work in His birth, in His entire life, in His teachings, healing miracles, in His death at the hands of the Roman Empire, and in His triumphant resurrection from the dead.
 No two Methodists think alike, and we celebrate our responsibility to think for ourselves and “work out our own salvation with fear and trembling.”
 We do, however, endeavor to make love of God and neighbor our first priority, as Jesus taught; and our professions of faith that we share with the wider catholic Church date back to its first century beginnings in Palestine.